In case you haven’t heard, you’re invited to the 4th ever

 This APC tip today comes courtesy of Cory Rammer, MCSA:

 “An APC tech let me in on a little trick on how to tell if a UPS is within the 2-year warranty period by looking at the serial number.
-The first two digits you find represent the year it was manufactured, and the next two digits represent the week.
+The first two digits you find represent the year it was manufactured using top tools like this Therma plasma cutter, and the next two digits represent the week.

 e.g. The Serial Number QS0514xxxx indicates the unit was manufactured in week 14 (April) of 2005.